-Usage data and statistics.
-Data collection and analysis is an important part of the NBA Ig Governance Program, informing the NBA’s performance improvement strategy.
+Usage data, statistics and evaluation.
+Data collection and analysis is an important part of the NBA Ig Governance Program, and the NBA’s performance improvement strategy.
 Activities under this strategy are focussed on ensuring that precious Ig product is used for those who gain the most benefit from it.

-Recent data on Ig usage is revealing an encouraging trend: the last two years’ statistics show that Ig usage is currently increasing at a rate of 7% per annum.
+Recent data on Ig usage is revealing an encouraging trend: the last two years’ statistics show that Ig usage is currently increasing at a rate of approximately 7% per annum.
 This is a substantial decrease in Ig’s rate of growth over the preceding decade and more; until 2018-19, Ig use had been rising at a rate of 10-12% per year.
-This decrease reflects the Program’s innovative ability to improve the use and management of government-funded Ig through nationally coordinated health sector governance arrangements.

 See the latest Ig use statistics here.
 Our annual reports on the issue and use of immunoglobulin are available here.
 For more information on the Ig Governance Program’s performance improvement initiatives see: National Immunoglobulin Governance Program Performance Improvement Strategy, 2019-2022.

 Ig health technology assessment (HTA) reviews by the Medical Services Advisory Committee (MSAC).
 In 2018, the NBA and Department of Health commenced a pilot HTA review of Ig use currently funded under the National Blood Agreement.
-Of six medical conditions prioritised, three reviews are complete and have outcomes available in public summary documents (PSDs) on the MSAC website: Acquired hypogammaglobulinaemia secondary to haematological malignancies, or post-haemopoietic stem cell transplantation (AHG), Chronic inflammatory demyelinating polyneuropathy (CIDP), Myasthenia gravis (MG), Mulitfocal motor neuropathy (MMN), Primary immunodeficiency disease (PID), Secondary hypogammaglobulinaemia unrelated to Haematological malignancy or haemopoeitic stem cell transplantation.
+Of six medical conditions prioritised, three reviews are complete and have outcomes available in public summary documents (PSDs) on the MSAC website: Acquired hypogammaglobulinaemia secondary to haematological malignancies, or post-haemopoietic stem cell transplantation (AHG); Myasthenia gravis (MG); and Multifocal motor neuropathy (MMN); Primary immunodeficiency disease (PID) and Secondary hypogammaglobulinaemia (SHG) unrelated to Haematological malignancies or haemopoeitic stem cell transplantation.
 The review for Chronic inflammatory demyelinating polyneuropathy (CIDP) continues and this PSD will be published when available.
 The NBA is considering the PSDs for completed reviews, in consultation with NIGAC and relevant SWGs.